karamach/vision/vehicle_detection/Readme.md

 ## Video

-Here is a link to the final video .
 For handling false positives, a heatmap based approach was implemented.
 The heatmap keeps track of pixels that appear in boxes in multiple frames and applies a thresholding to pick blobs that appear in multiple frames.
 For applying thresholding, a percentage of the maximum count was used. scipy.ndimage.measurements.label() was used to identify the blobs and they were used to detect the vehicles.
 Some frames and the corresponding heatmaps are shown below:

-## Challenges and Future work
+## Future work

 The most challenging part was towards the last part of the pipeline to adjust the parameters to reduce false positives while at the same time ensuring good classification and bounding box accuracy.
 A lot of time had to be spent tuning the various parameters to achieve some accuracy and still the output is not as accurate as I would have liked it to be.
 One of the situations the pipeline might face is if the cars make rapid movements or if the current car slows down suddenly, then the tracking code might not work as robustly.
 This needs to be handled in some way.
 Maybe in future some other approaches like deep learning etc can be explored.
 I also shall work on improving the performance of the pipeline and see how it can be done in real time.